-• On Button Push.
-Select this if you want to be

-Logger Setting Action able to stop logging by pushing the Start/Stop button on the logger.
-Note that if you also choose On Button Push for the Start Logging option, then you will not be able to stop logging until 30 seconds after logging begins.
-Choose a Stop Logging time-based option. • Never.
-Select this if you do not want the logger to stop at any predetermined time frame. • On Date/Time.
+On Button Push.
+Select this if you want to be able to stop logging by pushing the Start/Stop button on the logger.
+Choose a Stop Logging time-based option.
+Never.
+Select this if you do not want the logger to stop at any predetermined time frame.
+On Date/Time.
 Select this if you want the logger to stop logging on a specific date and time.
-Select the date and time and then tap Done. • After.
+Select the date and time.
+After.
 Select this if you want to control how long the logger should continue logging once it starts.
-Choose the amount of time you want the logger to log data and then tap Done.
+Choose the amount of time you want the logger to log data.
 For example, select 30 days if you want the logger to log data for 30 days after logging begins.
-Sensor & Alarm Enable the sensor measurement types that will be Setup logged: temperature, RH, and/or CO2.
+Logging Mode Choose a logging mode: Fixed Logging.
+The logger will record data for all enabled sensors at the selected logging interval.
+Burst Logging.
+In burst mode, logging occurs at a different interval when a specified condition is met.
+See Burst Logging for more information.
+In the app, select Fixed if you want the logger to log current readings.
+Select each statistic you want the logger to log.
+In HOBOware, select Statistics and then select Current Reading if you want sensor readings to be logged.
+Select each statistic you want the logger to log.
+Current readings and statistics are logged at the logging interval rate.
+See Statistics Logging for more information.
+Show LCD Enable or disable to control whether the LCD remains illuminated while the logger is logging.
+If you disable the LCD, the logger will not show the current reading, status, or other information while the logger is logging.
+You will, however, be able to temporarily turn the LCD screen on by pressing the Start/Stop button on the logger for 1 second.
+Sensor & Alarm Setup Enable the sensor measurement types that will be logged: temperature, RH, and/or CO 2 .
 Both temperature and RH are required to calculate dew point, which is an additional data series available for plotting after reading out the logger.
 You can configure alarms for sensors.
-See Setting up Alarms.
-If logging CO2, you can select calibration settings.
-See Calibrating the Logger.
-Logging Mode Choose a logging mode: · Fixed Interval Logging.
-The logger will record data for all enabled sensors at the selected logging interval.
+See Setting up Alarms .
+If logging CO 2 , you can select calibration settings.
+See Calibrating the Logger .